12 Common Instagram Scams and How To Spot Them

 6. Fake job listings

 We find this one to be particularly heinous.
-The economy is rough right now, and the job market is tight, so stumbling across what you think might be a great employment opportunity just to get scammed is demoralizing.
+The economy and job market can get rough now and then, so stumbling across what you think might be a great employment opportunity just to get scammed is demoralizing.

 Never give out your SSN, even on a legitimate job application.
 Also, make sure to double-check any potential employers on sites like LinkedIn, Glassdoor, or Trustpilot for legitimacy.